ashiq-r31/Canarymod-Scriptcraft-Setup/README.md

 ..and save the file.

 ##Final Steps
-1. Back in your terminal, navigate to the `Canary` folder by typing in the following command `cd desktop/canary`.Now you're accessing your `Canary` folder in your terminal.
+1. Back in your terminal, navigate to the `Canary` folder by typing in the following command `cd desktop/canary`.
+Now you are accessing your `Canary` folder in your terminal.

-2. Type the command `java -jar canary.jar` to start the CanaryMod server
+2. Type the command `java -jar canary.jar` to start the CanaryMod server.